 By default, public Cards will not appear in a Google search.
 However, if your team uses a link to a public Card on their public site, then the Card is indexable by Google and it could come up in a search.

 How randomized is the link URL for Public Cards?

-Card Comments or user names do not appear on Public Cards.
-The Public Card has the term “expert” in the place of where we typically identify the verifier name.
+Card Comments and usernames do not appear on public Cards.
+The public Card has the term “expert” in the place where we typically identify the verifier name.